 The exam phase included only five titles at the beginning, but will soon be expanded to a range of 63 games that can be played anywhere based on live streaming - with big names like Halo 5, Gears 5, Devil May Cry 5, Forza Horizon 4, World War Z and -Shadow of the tomb raider.

-Microsoft declares that in the future, the xCloud service will enable all titles created for theXbox OneAnd a great variety of titles from the eraXbox 360 and even the consoleXbox The original - and this is another great potential benefit of direct streaming technology, which is completely independent of user-side architecture and limitations, and will allow us to run any titles we want in the future, regardless of the generation or device of some kind or another and no need to invest in the resources themselves To do this.
+Microsoft states that in the future, the xCloud service will enable the activation of all titles created for theXbox One, And also a large variety of titles from the eraXbox 360 and even from the consoleXbox The original - and this is another great potential advantage of direct streaming technology, which does not depend at all on the architecture and hardware limitations on the user side, and can allow us in the future to run all the titles we want, regardless of generation or device exclusivity and without investing large resources To do this.